vitorenesduarte/tricks/README.md

 - [ ] Log aggregation
 - [ ] Plotting from logs (e.g. latency/throughput, CDF, bar, line)
 - [ ] Detect coordination omission from logs
+- [ ] Fault injection
+  - (when) could be defined in the same way workflow is
+  - (what) maybe provide some sort of pod selector for process faults, and link selector for network faults
 - [ ] Federation support (run across multiple Kubernetes clusters)
 - [ ] Spot/preemptible instances support (if an instance is killed, the experiment is restarted)